Vbahole/hike/README.md

 `nodemon main.js`

+## AllTrails recording exports in gpx formula
-uses gpxparser - <https://github.com/Luuka/GPXParser.js> to read gpx, get distance and time for start end points
+- uses gpxparser - <https://github.com/Luuka/GPXParser.js> to read gpx, get distance and time from start end points

-Don't consolidate AT ALL - everything can still be computed from the multi-hike days!!! or jacked out of AllTrails.

-## AllTrails map endpoint
+- cannot get moving time and have to export all recordings manually

+## AllTrails request version (at-map) - Upload results of All Trails 'map' xhr request jacked via dev tools
 <https://www.alltrails.com/api/alltrails/my/maps?presentation_type=track&detail=medium>
-call it at-map -- jacked from devtools. challenge is to make the steps below work with different import methods
+pick and choose which fields from the raw response to push to dynamo

+After the import, code works the same for both (based on consolidation choices)

+## To Consolidate?
+a) throw all of the raw recording data into dynamo and/or
+b) collapse multi hikes by day to get a daily tally/stats for multi-hike days

 ## Main Steps

--   import - records from at-map or directory of gpx files exported from AT
+-   import - from at-map or directory of gpx AT file exports
--   transform gpx - files need parser like gpxparser to get distance/time/pace
+-   transform:gpx - files need parser like gpxparser to get distance/time/pace
--   transform at-map - filter out excess nonsense or maybe just dump to dynamo as is
+-   transform:at-map - filter fields before dynamo dump
 -   consolidate - flatten multiple hikes in the same day to get compilation stats
 -   put - send to dynamo
 -   stats - build stats on either the raw daily gpx tracks or the consolidate